 Prepare the medications for one resident at a time.
 It is best to give the medications as soon as possible after they are prepared to avoid confusion.
 Complete the entire medication administration for one resident before moving on to another.

-Wrong Drug: Mr. Chan received the incorrect medication on Friday evening and Saturday morning.
+Wrong Drug: Mr. Chan received the incorrect medication on Friday through Monday.